-Today, I’m sharing some of my favourite (mostly free) digital marketing tools.
-These are tools that I use day-in-day-out in my business.
-They may be just what you need to boost productivity and your marketing!
+Today, I’m sharing some of my favourite mostly free digital marketing tools and training resources.
+I use these day-in-day-out in my PR consultancy business.
+Perhaps they could be just what you need to boost your photography business?

 N.B.
 Some of the links in this article are affiliate links.
-If you choose to purchase the tool via my link, I may receive a commission at no extra cost to you.
+If you choose to purchase a tool or training resource via my links, I may receive a small commission at no extra cost to you.
 I only recommend products I love and use in my own business.

 Productivity & Planning

-This is my no.1 tool.
-I organise my working week and have all my client projects, to-do lists, shopping lists, general brain dumps…basically, my entire life is on Trello!
+Trello is definitely one of my favourite free digital marketing tools!
+I organise my working week and have all my client projects, to-do lists, shopping lists, general brain dumps on there.
+My entire life is on Trello! 🙂

 The reason I love using Trello is that it’s a to-do list that doesn’t get lost!
 I no longer make notes or scribble down reminders on scraps of paper.

 It’s a simple to use personal and work organiser that keeps all your to-do lists in one place.
-And, it’s super-flexible, allowing you to move things around, assign dates and generally just make you more organised even while on the go.
+It’s super-flexible, allowing you to move things around, assign dates and generally just make you more organised even while on the go.

-MailChimp is my email marketing software of choice.
+Mailerlite is my email marketing software of choice, having switched from MailChimp earlier this year.

-It’s free to use (if you have an email list of up to 2000 people) and is widely considered to be one of the best solutions for small business owners.
+It’s completely free to use (if you have an email list of up to 1000 subscribers) and is widely considered to be one of the best solutions for small business owners who are looking for an affordable email marketing solution.
+It’s easy to use and looks good too!

-Yes, there are alternatives to Mailchimp such as Active Campaign and ConvertKit, which offer more bells and whistles.
-But, if you’re just getting started with email marketing, I think you’ll find MailChimp perfectly adequate for sending regular newsletters and updates to your list of subscribers.
+Yes, there are other paid tools such as Active Campaign and ConvertKit which offer more bells and whistles.
+But, if you’re just getting started with email marketing, I think you’ll find Mailerlite perfectly adequate for sending regular newsletters and updates to your list of subscribers.

-I send out my fortnightly ‘Connect Connection’ newsletter containing PR and marketing tips, articles and news updates using Mailchimp – sign up here if you’d like to receive these for yourself.
+I send out my weekly ‘Connect Connection’ emails containing PR and marketing tips, articles and news updates using Mailerlite – sign up here if you’d like to receive these for yourself.

 As a professional photographer, you’ll likely have access to Photoshop which offers far more sophisticated functionality.
 But I think Canva still has its place.

 It’s ideal for those situations when you need to create graphics quickly.
-The in-built templates for everything from A4 presentations to posters, flyers and business cards can easily be adapted and you can incorporate your own brand colours, fonts and imagery, meaning that it can very little time or fuss to create something that looks great!
+The in-built templates for everything from A4 presentations to posters, flyers and business cards can easily be adapted and you can incorporate your own brand colours, fonts and imagery.
+So, in very little time and with minimal fuss, you can create something that looks great!

-Plus, the app is also really handy for creating custom graphics on the go.
+Plus, the Canva app is also really handy for creating custom graphics on the go.

 Creative Market is another resource that is invaluable if you are looking to create beautiful graphics, workbooks, presentations, fonts, styled stock images and more.
 On there, you can purchase templates and design assets from creators based all around the world.